 Can I Be Fired for Drinking?
 The Family and Medical Leave Act

-Much like the ADA, the Family and Medical Leave Act was established to protect an employee’s right to leave work to pursue medical treatment.
+Much like the ADA, the Family and Medical Leave Act was established to protect an employee’s right to leave work for medical treatment.
 Included in the term “medical treatment” is the ability to seek addiction treatment.
-FMLA works by allowing eligible employees up to twelve weeks of unpaid time off to pursue help, while guaranteeing their job will still be there for them upon a return to work.
+FMLA allows eligible employees up to twelve weeks of unpaid time off to pursue help, while guaranteeing their job upon their return.

 There are certain requirements surrounding FMLA, and it is important to check with your company about their FMLA benefits beforehand.
-The best way to find out about your company’s FMLA options is to contact your human resources department or the employee assistance program.
+The best way to find out about your company’s FMLA options is to contact your HR department or the employee assistance program.

 Can I Be Fired for Drinking?
 Utilize Employee Assistance Programs